Zenhar-Prodipto/Inventory-Management-System/README.md

 # Features

--Authentication of users with admin privileges -Listing Products
+- Authentication of users with admin privileges
+- Listing Products
--Products filtered By Area
+- Products filtered By Area
--Customers can checkout items
+- Customers can checkout items
--Update the inventory after customer checkout -Re-stocking inventory and marking Products when stocked out”
+- Update the inventory after customer checkout
+- Re-stocking inventory and marking Products when stocked out”

 # Tools